 He had spent months hunting for the right land on which to build his first U.S. station.
 He searched along the coasts of New York, Rhode Island, Connecticut and Massachusetts.
 He wanted a remote spot, but not too far from drinking water, labor, supplies, a rail line and a hotel.

 In February 1901, Marconi arrived in Provincetown with his assistants.
 A Cape Codder named Ed Cook showed them around in his wagon.
 Cook was a wrecker, someone who salvaged shipwrecks.

 When Cook took him to Highland Light in North Truro, Marconi believed he found his spot.
 But the locals thought Marconi was a charlatan and refused to sell him land.

 Next they went to South Wellfleet, where Marconi found an eight-acre parcel of land on top of a 130-foot cliff.
 Wellfleet Harbor was nearby, and so was a railroad station and a telegraph office.

 Cook owned the land.
 Marconi bought it from him for a song, then made him general contractor.
 While laying plans for the station, Marconi stayed at a nearby inn, but thought the food was awful.
-He earned a lasting reputation among the locals as a snob because he had food and wine shipped from Boston and New York.
+He earned a lasting reputation as a snob among the locals because he had food and wine shipped from Boston and New York.

 Success, And a Rescue